 The Alzheimer’s Association advocates for removing firearms from the homes of those with dementia, but when that is not a choice families are willing to consider, it is crucial to make certain that firearms are stored safely – locked, unloaded, and kept separate from ammunition.
 A little bit of ingenuity can go a long way as well – for example, exchanging real guns with toy models that permit an individual who was an avid hunter to safely maintain his link with that pastime.

-For more advice on guns and Alzheimer’s and keeping loved ones safe, contact JFS Care, providers of dementia care Santa Monica CA and surrounding area seniors need and deserve.
-Click here to view our full service area.
+For more advice on guns and Alzheimer’s disease and keeping loved ones safe, contact JFS Care, providers of dementia care Los Angeles and surrounding area seniors depend on.
+Click here to view our full-service area.
 Our properly trained and experienced caregivers are adept in helping to manage some of the more challenging aspects of dementia, and in determining when a senior might be in crisis and require medical attention.
 Our dementia respite care services allow family caregivers the opportunity to rest and renew, knowing their loved one is in capable and caring hands.
 Call us at (213) 383-2273 to find out more.